redox-os/book/src/device-drivers.md

 so you should do all your work in `drivers/source`.

 Notice that you must add your driver to the appropriate recipe for it to get built.
-As well, you must add your driver to the config file, either [initfs.toml](https://gitlab.redox-os.org/redox-os/drivers/-/blob/e4ac216fe2ea6b211cc9118223adcfe833026903/initfs.toml) for the `initfs` drivers, or a driver-specific
+As well, you must add your driver to the configuration file, either [initfs.toml](https://gitlab.redox-os.org/redox-os/drivers/-/blob/e4ac216fe2ea6b211cc9118223adcfe833026903/initfs.toml) for the `initfs` drivers, or a driver-specific
 [config.toml](https://gitlab.redox-os.org/redox-os/drivers/-/blob/e4ac216fe2ea6b211cc9118223adcfe833026903/net/e1000d/config.toml) for optional drivers.